 Students and alumni mingle at a recent Society for Industrial/Organizational Psychology conference

 Practical Experience and Internships

 All Organizational Sciences graduate students are required to gain practical experience through projects, internships, or jobs.
-A variety of faculty members, research institutes, local colleges and universities, and local organizations employ SBOS students.
-For example, the Institute of Organizational and Program Evaluation Research is an organized research unit in SBOS that has employed and provided practical experience for numerous organizational students.
+A variety of faculty members, research institutes, local colleges and universities, and local organizations employ DBOS students.
+For example, the Institute of Organizational and Program Evaluation Research is an organized research unit in DBOS that has employed and provided practical experience for numerous organizational students.